 I am constantly working to integrate anti-oppressive, anti-racist, liberatory, and de-colonized practices into my work.

-I work to create a compassionate, collaborative, and affirming space.
+I strive to create a compassionate, collaborative, and affirming space.
 I center ongoing collaboration and consent, acknowledge power differentials, bring the whole self into the healing journey, and show up authentically and transparently.
 I acknowledge ways in which systems of oppression impact individual and community well-being, along with social work and psychotherapy’s role in both current and historical contributions to oppression, along with the co-option of cultural wisdom.
 I am constantly unlearning carceral and colonized practices, and am intentional about learning from teachers outside of white, western psychotherapy.

 EDUCATION